I

 Exercise

 Irish wolfhounds need between 20 and 40 minutes of exercise each day.
-When your dog is still a puppy, it is important to make sure that they don’t get too much exercise to damage their growing bones, ligaments, and joints that are still softer.
+When your dog is still a puppy, it is important to make sure that they don’t get too much exercise to damage their growing bones, ligaments, and joints, which are still softer.

 It is also very important to avoid exercising your dog right around the time they eat.
 Since Irish wolfhounds are at risk of bloat, giving them exercise right before or after a meal can be dangerous.